-Abdominal muscle weakness and poor control of the trunk (or ‚Äúcore‚ÄĚ) can negatively influence athletic performance and activities of daily living.¬† Poor trunk muscle strength has been associated with injuries in baseball players and several other sports.¬† Also, exercises to improve trunk muscle strength have been shown to improve soccer and distance running performance.¬† Trunk muscle weakness has also been linked to falls in seniors and low back pain in adults and children.
+Abdominal muscle weakness and poor control of your trunk (or ‚Äúcore‚ÄĚ) negatively influence athletic performance and your activities of daily living.¬† Poor trunk muscle strength is associated with injuries in baseball players and several other sports.¬† Also, exercises to improve trunk muscle strength improve soccer and distance running performance.¬† Trunk muscle weakness is also linked to falls in older adults and low back pain in adults and children.

 Stability Ball Roll-Outs

 Begin in a tall-kneeling position with both your hands on the ball. ¬†Roll your hands along with the ball until your elbows or upper arm contacts the ball.¬† Your elbows should remain extended as your hands and hips move together.

 Engaging your glutes and abdominal muscles helps maintain proper position during the exercise.¬† As you lower your body towards the floor, maintain a neutral spine and avoid arching your low back.¬† Hold this position for several seconds before reversing the movement back to the starting position.